wamburu/blog/content/posts/2020-09-02-platforming-the-future-safaricom/index.md

 In 2007 the average distance to the nearest bank was 9.2 KM (urban areas).
 In 2015, the average distance to the nearest M-PESA agent was a mere 1.4 KM with 167,000 agents registered.
 The company IPOed in 2008 with shares at KSH 5 ($0.05).
 Today they are worth KSH 30 ($0.3), a **6x** return with a market cap of **$10B** (10 times than the largest bank).
 With smartphone penetration at 97%, mobile transactions totaled to ** $43.5B ** annually while  Subsaharan Africa recorded ** $456.3B ** in 2019.
-It's worth pointing out however the M-PESA interface feels pre-internet 10 years later.
+It's worth pointing out however, the M-PESA interface feels pre-internet 13 years later.
 The software is boring but works.
 Businesses struggle with integrating the API into their modern systems.

 ** Internet 1.0 ** <br/>
 The first phase of the internet involved two things: <br/>